yguitton/training-material/topics/admin/tutorials/surf-research-cloud-pulsar/tutorial.md

 Using Pulsar via the {SRC} allows researchers to start Pulsar instances on-demand to expand their computational resources and even access GPUs to help and analyze their data in a secure environment following the {GDPR}.

-The instance provides secure authentication, where users must have a SURF Research account prior to this tutorial, have set the {SRAM} authentication method, and connect an SSH key to their accounts.
-In case you are not familiar with {SRC} and need help in setting up your accounts, please follow the instructions on the [SURF Knowledge Base](https://servicedesk.surf.nl/wiki/display/WIKI/SURF+Research+Cloud)

-Pulsar instances can be started and stopped on demand, depending on personal cases and requirements.
-Inside the SRC members should have access to all publicly available catalog items.
-If you are not able to create a catalog item, please [contact SURF servicedesk](mailto:servicedesk@surf.nl).
+There are two main use cases we envision this role being useful for:

+Saving costs on SRC
+:  Maybe you're already running Galaxy in SRC, but you don't want to run a GPU node because it is very expensive.
+By using the SRC Pulsar Catalog Item, you can launch a node to do computations and then shut it down when you're done, saving money.
+Pulsar instances can be started and stopped on demand, depending on personal cases and requirements, giving you a lot of freedom!

+Accessing a GPU from a local (in UMC/hospital Galaxy) :  If you do not have a GPU easily available within your institute, it may be attractive to send jobs securely to SRC, by launching a Pulsar node in SRC and attaching it to your institute's Galaxy instance.

 > <agenda-title></agenda-title>
 >